sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 ls ~/Documents_restored
 ```

-## Day-to-day backing up
+## Day-to-day backing up with Restic

+Phew!
+We're ready for day-to-day life with Restic.

-`restic -r /media/sschlinkert/external_harddrive/restic-repo --verbose backup /home/sschlinkert/` is a bit of mouthful to straight-up remember to type.
+But `restic -r /media/sschlinkert/external_harddrive/restic-repo --verbose backup /home/sschlinkert/` is a bit of mouthful to straight-up remember to type.
 I'm sure some folks set up a chron job to run their Restic backup.
 I might write a bash function, either next to my Restic repo or directly in my `bashrc`.

 There's also a tool someone mentioned called [Rustic](https://github.com/bnavetta/rustic), a Restic wrapper for easy backups, but I haven't looked into it.

 To remove snapshots, Restic has commands like `forget` and `prune`, which [are detailed in the docs](https://restic.readthedocs.io/en/latest/060_forget.html), so I won't go into here.

+## What do you use!?

+Let me know on [Mastodon](https://octodon.social/@schlink) or [Twitter](https://twitter.com/sts10/).

 ---
 ## Appendix: Other archiving tools I found